Horse Supplements

 We know there are endless options to choose from, so we’ve compiled the top options for horse supplements into a handy list so you can select an option that truly benefits your equine pal’s health.

-The number one spot on this list is none other than our own Equine TRI-ACTA.
+The number one spot on this list is none other than our very own TRI-ACTA Equine H.A., the maximum strength version of our sister product, TRI-ACTA, and the gold standard supplement for active horses.
 Modestly speaking, we’re a pretty cool supplier of premium health supplements for horses, cats, and dogs.

 But don’t even think that we’re just placing our product first for the sole reason it’s ours.